 In 2018, a merger agreement was signed between the two undisputed industry leaders, the Royal Caribbean and Silversea Cruises.
 The Silversea Cruises stake, excitedly reported on by the international media, was estimated at $1 billion.
 Manfredi Lefebvre remains the head of Silversea, carrying on his father’s family business.
 He has a special relationship with the Principality: the cruise company has its headquarters in Monaco, Manfredi Lefebvre d’Ovidio is a 25 year long resident of the Principality and in 2007, he was awarded the title Saint-Charles Chevalier by Prince Albert II of Monaco.

 Silversea is now one of the largest cruise lines with offices based all around the world: the United States, the United Kingdom, Germany and Australia.
 Its fleet counts 10 luxury liners sailing to 900 destinations from Africa and the Galapagos Islands to the Arctic and Antarctic.
-In 2021, the company is planning to offer a unique round-the-world tour taking 167 days.
+Since 2021, the company offers a unique round-the-world tour taking 167 days.